Helperbird/website/src/pages/help/features/how-to-change-the-selection-highlight-color-of-a-website.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
 title: How to Use the Highlight Color Feature in Helperbird
 description:
-  Learn how to customize the highlight color of text on web pages using Helperbird.
-This guide shows you how to easily change and test your highlight color for better studying, annotating, and marking important sections.
+  Learn how to customize the highlight color of text on web pages using Helperbird for better studying and annotating.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, highlight color, text highlighting, annotation

-youtubeId: vwT8SAJfU3E
-cardTitle: Highlight color
-featureDescription:
-  Learn how to customize the highlight color of text on web pages using Helperbird.
-This guide shows you how to easily change and test your highlight color for better studying, annotating, and marking important sections.
-date: 2020-01-04
+url: help/how-to-change-the-selection-highlight-color-of-a-website/
+permalink: help/how-to-change-the-selection-highlight-color-of-a-website/
+name: Helperbird Staff
 headerTags:
   [
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
-    { tag: 'how-to-turn-on-highlight-color', title: 'How to Turn On Highlight Color' }, { tag: 'how-to-change-the-highlight-color', title: 'How to Change the Highlight Color' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'step-2-go-to-reading-options', title: 'Step 2: Go to Reading Options' },
+    { tag: 'step-3-customize-highlight-color', title: 'Step 3: Customize Highlight Color' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-change-the-selection-highlight-color-of-a-website/
-permalink: help/how-to-change-the-selection-highlight-color-of-a-website/
+img: assets/images2/uploads/add-a-heading.png
+date: 2020-01-04
+youtubeId: vwT8SAJfU3E
+cardTitle: Highlight color
+featureDescription:
+  Learn how to customize the highlight color of text on web pages using Helperbird for better studying and annotating.
+footer: true
+header: true
 ---

-## How to Use the Highlight Color Feature in Helperbird

-Helperbird’s Highlight Color feature lets you change the color of text you highlight on web pages.

-This can be useful for studying, annotating, or simply marking important sections of text.
+Changing your highlight color makes it easier to mark important sections of text when studying or annotating web pages.

 ---

-## How to Turn On Highlight Color

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser to open Helperbird.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find Highlight Color

-Use the search bar at the top of the menu to search for **Highlight Color**.

-### 3. Turn On Highlight Color

-Find the "Highlight Color" toggle and switch it to the **On** position.

 ---

-## How to Change the Highlight Color

-### 4. View Color Options

-Once the Highlight Color feature is turned on, a palette of colors will appear below the toggle.

-### 5. Select Your Highlight Color

-Click on the color you wish to use for highlighting text.
-The selected color will be marked with a check.

-### 6. Test the Highlight

-To test it out, simply highlight some text on the webpage.
-The selected color will now be used to highlight the text.

-_Tip: Remember to save your preferred settings if the extension allows it, so your highlight color remains consistent across browsing sessions._
+## Step 2: Go to Reading Options

+In the list of tools, find **Reading Options** and click the open icon next to it.

 ---

+## Step 3: Customize Highlight Color

+In the Reading Options panel:
+1. Go to the **Colors** tab.
+2. Toggle **Highlight color** **on**.
+3. Choose your preferred color from the palette below.
+4. Test it by highlighting any text on the page.

+**Tip:** Pick a color that stands out but doesn't strain your eyes during long study sessions.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

 ## Need Additional Help?

-If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.